GoGetCorp/GoGetGoTask/README.md

 All functions (the named and the anonymous one, and calling the function which produces errors) must be called concurrently.

 A single GGEvent structure, with a counter initalized to 0 should be sent into the channel responsible for receiving GGevents.
-This will begin the chain of processing data :)
+This will begin the chain of processing data for the named and the anonymous functions. :)

 Expected number of files:
 * 1 main.go file containing main + the task functions